 This method involves using a little bit of code, as I mentioned above.
 Don’t be intimidated if you’ve never done something like this before.
 It’s good practice to know how to access your terminal and can be fun to explore this aspect of your computer.

-- Click on the Utilities folder to open it.
+2. Double-click the Utilities folder to open it.

 Have you ever had to access your MAC address before?
 Why did you need it?About Eric